Abandolon/my_board_game_collection/README.md

 # Additional Features Planned
 - [X] Allow for multiple users
-- [ ] Create a "Meet-up" feature to connect users in the same city who wish to play
+~~- [ ] Create a "Meet-up" feature to connect users in the same city who wish to play~~
+- [X] Implement A Messaging Feature to connect Users
-- [ ] Connect to Amazon Affiliates to facilitate purchse of board games
+- [X] Connect to Amazon Affiliates to facilitate purchse of board games
 - [ ] Connect to 3D Model website to offer my service to print board-game related objects